niuiic/window.nvim/README.md

 vim.keymap.set("n", "<space>wm", "<cmd>ToggleMaxWin<CR>", {})
 ```

-## Notice
+## Known Issues

-Not work if current window is a float window.
+- May not work for some float windows.